tsouche/funny_set_exploration/documentation/CLI_USAGE.md

 ## Overview

-Version 0.4.11 provides four operational modes: size processing (with optional restart from specific batch), unitary processing (single batch - the only canonical way to fix defective files), count mode, and compact mode for consolidating small files.
+Version 0.4.12 provides four operational modes: size processing (with optional restart from specific batch), unitary processing (single batch - the only canonical way to fix defective files), count mode, and compact mode for consolidating small files.
 The program uses a hybrid stack/heap implementation with GlobalFileState for tracking.

-**Recent fixes**: Fixed find_input_filename bug that prevented restart mode from working correctly.
-Added optional max_batch parameter to compact mode for controlled compaction.
+**New in 0.4.12**:
+- Automatic compaction workflow for sizes 13+
+- Compacted file recognition (*_compacted.rkyv)
+- Smart processing: only compacted files by default (use --force for all files)
+- Auto-compact input before processing and output after processing (sizes 13+)

 ## Running the Program